 Jackson’s Creek walk

-Meander along Jackson’s Creek walk, which snakes along grassy embankments and giant deciduous trees.
+Meander along Jackson’s Creek walk, featuring grassy embankments and giant deciduous trees.
 Begin in Gisborne Botanic Gardens and wind your way across to Sankey Reserve.
 You’ll find barbecue and picnic spots along the way and plenty of friendly locals out for a walk or bike ride.
 Drop by Gisborne Ice Cream Co. afterward for the most sublime ice cream!

 Wine or gin tasting in Gisborne

 Gisborne Peak Winery is open seven days a week for wine tasting and lunch.
 This pooch-friendly cellar door and restaurant boasts a relaxing deck with gorgeous views perfect for summer drinks.
 Or cosy up in front of the fire during winter.
 They also have on-site cottages for the full vineyard experience.